Assessments

 Your individual needs will help us decide how often you will meet with the team and what type of support you need.

 Once the assessment is complete, we will send the report to you, your GP, and the services that referred you.
-The report will include suggestions for your treatment.
+The report will include suggestions for your ongoing treatment.

 Non-urgent advice: Queries